Proper Wrist Hinge in the Golf Swing Explained & Drills to Improve

 How to Hinge Wrists in Golf Swing?

-Most golfers can figure out how to hinge the wrists; the question is how to get the right amount of wrist hinge at the right time.
+Most golfers can figure out how to hinge the wrists; the real challenge is getting the right amount of hinge at the right time.

 Best Ways (and Drills) to Practice Your Own Proper Wrist Hinge